TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 2.5.1 =
+* Fixed bug with One Category at a time mode if no default category is set

 = 2.5 =
 * Redesigned administration panel